Putin classifies information on deaths of Russian troops in peacetime

 Russian opposition activists released a report this month saying at least 220 serving Russian soldiers were killed in fighting in two hot spots in east Ukraine last summer and earlier this year.

-The presidential decree refers to information held by the defense ministry, but could, he said, find broader application.
+The presidential decree refers to information held by the defence ministry, but could, he said, find broader application.

 "This...should be seen as a threat to activists, politicians and journalists who deal with this."